NathanDuran/CAMS-Dialogue-Annotation/schema.md

 utterance(s) was successful.

-Feedback mostly concerns the processing of the last utterance from the addressee, but sometimes, especially in the case of positive feed- back, it concerns a longer stretch of dialogue.
+Feedback mostly concerns the processing of the last utterance from the addressee, but sometimes, especially in the case of positive feedback, it concerns a longer stretch of dialogue.

 **Example:** “Uh-huh”; “Okay”; “Yes”